Contact our Compass Student Services

-Federal regulations require that Champlain College review the academic progress of students who receive federal financial aid.
-At the end of each semester (fall, spring, summer), every financial aid recipient's academic progress is reviewed.
+Federal regulations require that Champlain College review the academic progress of students who receive federal financial aid at the end of each semester (fall, spring, summer).
 Students are measured using both qualitative and quantitative standards.
-The purpose of this review is to measure whether a student is making satisfactory academic progress towards completion of their degree or certificate.
-These standards apply to all types of financial aid: federal, state and institutional aid.
-Students who fail to meet the satisfactory academic progress requirements may become ineligible to receive financial aid until they are in compliance with these requirements.
-(Please note this is independent of Academic Suspension; please refer to the student handbook for Champlain College academic requirements.)
+The purpose of this review is to measure whether a student is making satisfactory academic progress toward completion of their degree.
+These standards apply to federal and state financial aid.
+Students who fail to meet the Satisfactory Academic Progress requirements may become ineligible to receive financial aid until they are in compliance with these requirements.
+The Financial Aid Satisfactory Academic Progress requirement is independent of Academic Suspension; please refer to the Student Handbook for Champlain College academic requirements.

-Students concerned about their ability to meet satisfactory academic progress guidelines as outlined in this policy should contact a Financial Aid Adviser for information and an Academic Advisor to help you develop an academic plan.
+Students concerned about their ability to meet Satisfactory Academic Progress guidelines as outlined in this policy should contact a Financial Aid Advisor for information and an Academic Advisor to help develop an academic plan.

-The qualitative standard relates to cumulative Grade Point Average (GPA) and is verified by the Advising and Registration Department (ARC).
-A minimum cumulative 2.0 GPA for undergraduate students and 3.0 GPA for Graduate students are required in order to receive financial aid reviewed at the end of every semester (see below).
+The qualitative standard relates to cumulative Grade Point Average (GPA) and is verified by the Registrar's Office.
+A minimum cumulative 2.0 GPA for undergraduate students and 3.0 GPA for graduate students is required in order to receive financial aid, and is reviewed at the end of every semester.

-The quantitative standard relates to the number of units that must be completed over a specific period of time and is based on the number of units successfully completed within any given number of terms attended, regardless of whether or not financial aid was received.
+The quantitative standard relates to the number of credits that must be completed over a specific period of time and is based on the number of credits successfully completed within any given number of terms attended, regardless of whether or not financial aid was received.
 The quantitative standard is verified by the Office of Financial Aid at the end of every semester.

-Students must successfully complete 70 percent of all credits attempted.
+Students must successfully complete 67% of all credits attempted.
 For example, a first-year student who enrolls in 30 credits during the academic year must successfully complete at least 21 of those credits by the end of that academic year.
-Grades of I and W are counted as courses attempted, but not earned and count towards completion rate.
+Grades of I and W are counted as courses attempted, but not earned and count toward the 67% completion rate.

-Example: Bachelor degree requires 120 credits, student would reach 150% maximum time limit at 180 credits (150% of credits required for the degree).
+Example: A bachelor's degree requires 120 credits, and a student would reach the 150% maximum time limit at 180 attempted credits.

 Students do not earn any academic credit for auditing courses, so the courses do not count in the calculation for Satisfactory Academic Progress.
 Note that financial aid is not available to assist with audited courses.